Deptford Power Station: Deptford East (Low Pressure)

+By 1929 installed capacity had reached 100MW and the plant comprised three turbo-alternators of 4,000 KW and one of 7,500 kW capacity, generating at 2500 volts to supply 83 cycle/second load; two machines of 8,750 kW and 15,000 kW respectively to supply industrial load at 6,600 Volts 3 phase, 25 cycles/sec; and for the Southern Railway service there are three 20,000 kW sets, generating three-phase 25 cycles/sec at 11,000 volts.

 When Britain eventually standardised to 50-cycle three-phase AC, Deptford East LP was downsized to just a few 25-cycle turbine-generators.
 To feed the 50-cycle National Grid from the LP station, a frequency converter was installed in Deptford West.
 This motor-generator was commonly known as The Freak.
 Deptford East LP closed in the late 1960s.